plumdog/flask_table/README.md

   * contain dicts or objects - there's nothing saying it can't contain some of each

+* Adding border to your table by just setting attribute `border=True` while creating a table.

 * There are also LinkCol and ButtonCol that allow links and buttons, which is where the Flask-specific-ness comes in.